First Multi-Constellation Observations of Navigation Satellite Signals in the Lunar Domain by Post-Processing L1/L5 IQ Snapshots: Methodology

 \subsection{Extended Space Service Volume Simulator}

 The extended \gls{SSV} simulator used in this work models the \gls{GNSS}, \gls{RNSS}, and \gls{SBAS} constellations relevant to the analysis.
 It propagates broadcast ephemerides to determine satellite positions and generates the corresponding observables, including \gls{C/N0}, geometric Doppler shift, and pseudoranges.
 To estimate satellite visibility and received \gls{C/N0} for L1 C/A and L5 signals at the spacecraft location, the simulator assigns to each satellite an antenna radiation pattern derived from the available literature.
 Table~\ref{tab:patternTab} summarizes the pattern adopted for each constellation.
-The extended \gls{SSV} simulator used in this work models the \gls{GNSS}, \gls{RNSS}, and \gls{SBAS} constellations relevant to the analysis.
-It propagates broadcast ephemerides to determine satellite positions and generates the corresponding observables, including \gls{C/N0}, geometric Doppler shift, and pseudoranges.
-To estimate satellite visibility and received \gls{C/N0} for L1 C/A and L5 signals at the spacecraft location, the simulator assigns to each satellite an antenna radiation pattern derived from the available literature.
-Table~\ref{tab:patternTab} summarizes the pattern adopted for each constellation.

 High-fidelity three-dimensional gain patterns are available for \gls{GPS}, Galileo, and \gls{QZSS} on both L1 and L5; these are directly incorporated into the simulation.
 For BeiDou, complete antenna patterns have not yet been published at the time of writing.
 The simulator therefore employs the Min-Model, which provides a conservative representation of the main lobe for each band \cite{unoosa_icg17_wgb_07} and reconstructs the corresponding pattern through interpolation of the published values.